 The 10 member organisations of the Consortium then devised a 2-yr R&D plan consisting of a Pre-Clinical Study II and Clinical Study.

-During these two studies the next versions of the UKBB array (UKBB v2.2) and a new array tailored to the needs of blood services will be designed and accredited.
+During these two studies, the goal was for the next versions of the UKBB array (UKBB v2.2) and a new array tailored to the needs of blood services to be designed and accredited.

 2020 - Further Array Development

 The UKBB v2 array and its preceding versions contains probesets for 800,000 DNA variants (Bycroft et al., Nature, 2018.).

 These arrays were designed for large-scale population genome wide association studies (GWAS).
 Donors from several blood services have provided consent for being included in such GWAS efforts, with the primary purpose of these studies being the unravelling of the genetic architecture of common diseases and medically relevant traits (Vuckovic et al., Cell, 2020.).